Traditional Sculpture of Central Java

-This website is dedicated to the wonderfull and mystic sculptures of Central Java called "Loro BLonyo" which can be translated as "inseparable couple".
+This website is dedicated to the wonderful and mystic sculptures of Central Java called "Loro Blonyo" which can be translated as "inseparable couple".

 I first ran into these remarkable religious pieces of art during a sabatical leave which took me to Yogyakarta in 2006.
 I was looking for an "traditional" souvenir and my guide Ali showed me a this wooden set of dolls, man and women and told me the fantastic story about my soon to be first set of Loro Blonyo's.

 I realy liked the story and bought this pair.
 I asked him if we could buy some more sets resulting in some more beautifull sets of Loro BLonyo's.
 In the years after that I bought a even more sets and now I thought it is time to give them the attentione they deserve resulting in this website.

 After my first set of Loro Blonyo I tried to find as much information as possible about these beautifull pieces of art.
 Here followes what I learned: